 As mentioned earlier, the legitimacy concerns of the PRI government and the desire to join NAFTA motivated Mexican authorities to change their posture towards emigrants.
-It was however the development of anti-immigrant sentiment in the United States in the 1990s that played a major role in another important reform: the permission dual nationality.
-Indeed, the adoption in 1994 by the citizens of California of Proposition 187 aim at denying access to social services to the undocumented population, shed light on the growing hostility towards Mexicans in the U.S. In response to this, Mexican legislators reformed the nationality law by suppressing the rule according to which a Mexican citizen automatically loses his/her nationality by taking that of another state.
+It was however the development of anti-immigrant sentiment in the United States in the 1990s that played a major role in another important reform: the permission to have dual nationality.
+Indeed, the adoption in 1994 by the citizens of California of Proposition 187, aimed at denying access to social services to the undocumented population, shed light on the growing hostility towards Mexicans in the U.S. In response to this, Mexican legislators reformed the nationality law by suppressing the rule according to which a Mexican citizen automatically loses his/her nationality by taking that of another state.
 In other words, authorities sought to make it easier for immigrants (who were traditionally reluctant to give up their Mexican nationality) to take U.S. citizenship.
 Doing so, Mexican authorities not only hoped that U.S. citizenship would give migrants the full set of rights in that country, they also believed it would discourage U.S. politicians from openly promoting anti-immigrant policies (see Alarcón and Martínez in La Jornada 1995).
 At same time, dual citizenship was a hotly debated topic in Mexico.
 Political parties disagreed on the rights that ought to be attached to this status and some feared it would promote foreign influence in Mexico (Fitzgerald 2005; Calderón Chelius and Martínez Cossío 2004).

 The amendments to Article 32 of the Constitution officially recognized the possibility for a Mexican national to hold another nationality.
-It also stated that, foreigners, dual nationals would be submitted to some restrictions.
+It also stated that, like foreigners, dual nationals would be submitted to some restrictions.
 For example, access to government offices and functions was restricted to Mexican citizens by birth.
-However the restriction applied to foreigners in the purchase of land not applicable to dual nationals.
-Indeed, legislators motivation was also to stimulate Mexican American investments in Mexico, (Becerra Ramírez 2000).
+However the restriction applied to foreigners in the purchase of land was not applicable to dual nationals.
+Indeed, legislators’ motivation was also to stimulate Mexican American investments in Mexico, (Becerra Ramírez 2000).

 More than just recognizing dual nationality, the constitutional reforms made it impossible for Mexican nationals who acquired their nationality by birth to ever lose it (Art.
-37).non-forfeiture Mexico’s dual nationality law.
-Following this principle, former Mexican nationals who had acquired a foreign nationality before March 1998 were given five yearsstarting in 1998 to request it back from consular authorities.
+37).
+In other words, non-forfeiture was introduced into Mexico’s dual nationality law by these reforms.
+Following this principle, former Mexican nationals who had acquired a foreign nationality before 20 March 1998 were given five years, starting in 1998, to request it back from consular authorities.
 Similarly, Mexicans who acquired a foreign nationality after that date would not be deprived of their Mexican nationality (González Martín 1999).